 Travel John make bags with a special plastic top to fit to the body.
 Very similar to the Peebol above, they contain something to soak up the liquid.

 There are Travel Janes, Johns, Family and Adventure options but they’re all pretty much the same.
 They also do a paper travel sickness bag that can also be used for wee.

 Latest is a paper rather than plastic toilet bag.

 Weeing for women

 I’ve never trusted them (something to do with my much-lauded fast weeing which seems to create too much flow-rate for the plastic tube), but they work for many.
-Use in combination with one of the Peebols if you’re feeling you need some help with your aim.
+Use in combination with a bucket or one of the paper Travel Johns if you need some help with your aim.

 How can you resist something described as a “urine director”.
 Never did like his films!
 Whichever you choose, get one with a storage bag or box.